 Students in the 3rd and 4th year have out of hours access to the buildings, provided they complete the necessary Out of Hours training on Blackboard.

 6.3 Physics Help Service

-Help with problems in most areas of Physics and Mathematics is available in the Braddick Library for two hours each week (more often during exams), and times are listed here.
+Help with problems in most areas of Physics and Mathematics is available for two hours each week (more often during exams), and times are listed here.